zyachel/quetre/README.md

 ### Usability

-- Quora: You can't even see an answer(except for some hacks) if you're not signed in.
+- Quora: You can't even see an answer(unless you do some hacks) if you're not signed in.
 They put a big banner in front of answers to sign you up/in forcefully.

 - Quetre: There is no accounts system.
 Just read whatever you want to read.
 Zero fuss.